Sales Communication & Effectiveness Audit

 3. Value articulation: tie findings to concrete outcomes and proof.

-4. Agreement and next step: define a mutual next step with date, owner, and artefact (e.g., data sample, agenda, pilot scope).
+4. Agreement and next step: define a mutual next step with date, owner, and artefact (e.g., data sample, agenda, pilot scope) to support stronger sales pipeline optimisation.

 Handling Objections (A-P-A-R)